AriFordsham/GHCWiki/commentary/hpc.md

 The basic idea is this

 - For each (sub)expression in the Haskell Syntax, write the (sub)expression in a HsTick
-- Each HsTick has a module local index number.
+- Each `HsTick` has a module local index number.
 - There is a table (The Mix datastructure) that maps this index number to original source location.
-- Each HsTick is mapped in the Desugar pass with:
+- Each `HsTick` is mapped in the Desugar pass with:

   ```wiki
     dsExpr (HsTick n e) = case tick<modname,n> of DEFAULT -> e
   ```
-- This tick is a special type of Id, a TickOpId which takes no core-level argument, but has two pre-applied arguments; the module name and the module-local tick number.
+- This tick is a special type of `Id`, a `TickOpId` which takes no core-level argument, but has two pre-applied arguments; the module name and the module-local tick number.

   - We store both module name and tick number to allow this Id to be passed (inlined) inside other modules.
-  - This Id has type **State\# World\#**
+  - This `Id` has type **State\# World\#**
 - The core simplifier must not remove this case, but it can move it.

-  - The do-not-remove is inforced via the ... function in ....
+  - The do-not-remove is enforced via the ... function in ....
-  - The semantics are tick if-and-when-and-as you enter the DEFAULT case.
-But a chain of consecative ticks can be executed in any order.
+  - The semantics are tick if-and-when-and-as you enter the `DEFAULT` case.
+But a chain of consecutive ticks can be executed in any order.
-- The CoreToStg Pass translates the ticks into StgTick
+- The CoreToStg Pass translates the ticks into `StgTick`

   ```wiki
     .. (case tick<m,n> of DEFAULT -> e) = ..
 StgTick m n (... e)
   ```
-- The Cmm code generate translates StgTick to a 64 bit increment.
+- The `Cmm` code generate translates `StgTick` to a 64 bit increment.

 TO BE CONTINUED.